“I'm a naturally curious and relationally-oriented person, which is why I'm looking forward to getting to know you.”

 What was your path to becoming a therapist?

 I identify as gay, and that experience of otherness has always informed my therapy practice and my stance as a clinician.
 An anti-oppressive lens is central to my work.
 I love meeting people and connecting beneath the surface.
 I'm a naturally curious and relationally-oriented person, which is why I'm looking forward to getting to know you.
-Growing up, my mom was a therapist.
+My mom was a therapist when I was growing up.
 Our dinner table would come alive with conversations about feelings, people, relationships, conflict, connection, mental health - all the important stuff.
 Of course, I got interested.
 I decided to pursue a career as a therapist myself.
 With years of formal training and experience - combined with my informal training around the kitchen table - I feel confident I can help you.

 What should someone know about working with you?